Australian Opal Freeform Cabochon no.11 media thumbnails

 Shape and Back Free-form, flat polished back

-Body Color N8 (white with grey hues)
+Body Color N8 (white with gray tones)

 Play of Color Multi-color — dominant greens and blues, yellow flashes